toyboot4e/rust-fna3d/docs/build.md

 ## Windows

 WIP.
-I first have to get some Windows machine.
+I have to get some Windows machine.